rsingh-ind/FlexClone_Artifact_Eval/README.md

 		- [Figure 14b](#figure-14b)
 		- [Figure 15a](#figure-15a)
 		- [Figure 15b](#figure-15b)
-	- Following figures where workloads are run inside a VM (i.e. cloning VM image and running workload inside VM) are yet to be fully automated and added to this repository:
+	- Following figures where workloads are run inside a VM (i.e., cloning VM image and running workload inside VM) are yet to be fully automated and added to this repository:
 		- Figure 1
 		- Figure 14a
 		- Figure 16a